otrv4/otrv4/otrv4.md

 exchange and better forward secrecy through the use of double ratcheting.
 OTR works on top of an existing messaging protocol, like XMPP.

+???: The spec currently refers to DAKE meaning interactive DAKE.
+We need to replace it and identify when DAKE is used in the broader sense.

 ## Table of Contents

 1. [Main Changes over Version 3](#main-changes-over-version-3)